NimaBoscarino/modules-testing-notes/README.md

 ## Testing

 We took a look at unit testing with Mocha.
 Mocha is a test runner that we can install as a **dev dependency**.
 We write test descriptions and assertions, and then use Mocha to check to see if all our tests pass!
 Check out the `hiphop` folder for examples of using Mocha for writing and using tests.

+## Extra things

+One of the questions that came up was "are the packages on the npm registry audited in any way?".
+The simple answer is "No!".
+We have to be a little careful about what packages we install.
+[Here's a funny story](https://www.theregister.co.uk/2016/03/23/npm_left_pad_chaos/) about what happens in the wild west of NPM-land

 To run the demos make sure that you run `npm install` to install all of the required modules!